Estimating the number of superimposed sinusoids: Introduction

-If the goal is to find the true model order (true number of superimposed sinusoids), then it is also important to minimize the probability of the error decision (error probability) of the MOS procedure.
-However, the most of existing MOS criteria do not minimize the error probability.
-In this paper, we propose a new approach to design the MOS algorithms.
+If the goal is to find the true model order (true number of superimposed sinusoids), then it is also important to minimize the error probability.
+However, most existing MOS criteria do not minimize the error probability.
+In this paper, we propose a new approach to designing MOS algorithms.
 This approach is partially based on the minimum error probability criterion.
-Hence, MOS algorithms based on the proposed approach exhibit better performance (in terms of the error probability) comparing to algorithms based on the previously known criteria.
+Hence, MOS algorithms based on the proposed approach have better performance (in terms of the error probability) compared to algorithms based on the previously known criteria.

-Significant part of this work is devoted to the performance and consistency analysis of the MOS algorithms.
+A significant part of this work is devoted to the performance analysis and consistency analysis of the MOS algorithms.
 We use the conception of the error probability to provide a universal performance measure for MOS algorithms.
-Next, we develop theoretical and numerical frameworks that make it possible to calculate this measure for a wide range of algorithms.
-Also, the provided results allow us to obtain the consistency conditions for some MOS algorithms.
+Next, we develop theoretical and numerical frameworks that make it possible to calculate this performance measure for a wide range of MOS algorithms.
+Also, the provided results allow to obtain consistency conditions for a wide range of MOS algorithms.

-In this paper, we study the problem of estimating the number of modulated sinusoids to demonstrate the abilities of the proposed design and analysis approaches.
-This problem involves the use of maximum likelihood (ML) frequency estimates in the MOS algorithms.
-Due to nonlinear nature of the frequency, one has to use some numerical methods to obtain ML estimates of this parameter.
-The above facts significantly increase computational complexity of the MOS algorithms.
-Thus, we propose the so-called quasilikelihood (QL) approach to the design and performance analysis of the MOS algorithms.
-On the one hand the proposed QL design approach may solve the mentioned computational complexity problem, but on the other hand this approach has some limitation.
+The problem of estimating the number of superimposed sinusoids involves the use of maximum likelihood (ML) frequency estimates in the MOS algorithms.
+This fact significantly increases the computational complexity of the MOS algorithms.
+Thus, we propose the so-called quasilikelihood (QL) approach to the design of the MOS algorithms.
+On the one hand, the proposed QL design approach can solve the mentioned computational complexity problem, but on the other hand, this approach has some limitations.
 We use the developed theoretical and numerical frameworks to find these limitations and justify the use of QL design approach.
 Moreover, the proposed theoretical framework makes it possible to determine whether a MOS algorithm is robust to errors in the used frequency values.

-It is important to note that all the provided results may be useful in a wide range of the MOS problems.